-This post outlines how to easily implement a ticket reward system for classrooms, with a focus on elementary settings.
+This post outlines how to easily implement a ticket reward system for classrooms.

 A ticket reward system for classrooms is a management strategy that involves granting reward tickets to students in response to observing positive and appropriate actions.

-Though there seems to be an endless number of classroom management plans and strategies that you can test out with your elementary kids, the ticket reward system for classrooms is simple, efficient, and at its core promotes positive reinforcement instead of punishment.
+Though there seems to be an endless number of classroom management plans and strategies that you can test out with students, the ticket reward system for classrooms is simple, efficient, and at its core promotes positive reinforcement instead of punishment.

 Step 1: Purchase Coupons to Use With Your Ticket Reward System.

-Step 2: Decide which positive behaviors and actions you’ll reinforce with the ticket reward system for classrooms.
+Step 2: Decide which positive behaviors and actions you’ll reinforce.

 For which behaviors and actions will learners earn tickets?